ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-and-configure-aoag/setup-and-configure-aoag.md

   ![](./images/mssql-serviceaccount-name.png " ")

-9. Provide the password and confirm the password, and then click on **Next** and click on finish to close the create window.
+9. Provide the password and confirm the password, and then click on **Next** and click on **Finish** to close the create window.
   ![](./images/mssql-serviceaccount-password.png " ")

-10. From the task bar click search button and search for **SQL Server 2019 Configuration Manager** and click on SQL Server 2019 Configuration Manager app.
+10. From the taskbar, click the search button and search button for **SQL Server 2019 Configuration Manager** and click on SQL Server 2019 Configuration Manager app.

   ![](./images/mssql-config-manager-search.png " ")

-11. Right click on database Engine **SQL Server (MSSQLSERVER)**, and then click on **Properties**
+11. Right-click on database Engine **SQL Server (MSSQLSERVER)**, and then click on **Properties**

-12. Click on **Log On** and provide the user name and password created in above step, and then click on **apply** and **OK** to apply changes.
+12. Click on **Log On** and provide the user name and password created in the above step, and then click on **apply** and **OK** to apply changes.

  ![](./images/mssql-configmanager-logon.png " ")

-##  Task 3: Enable Always On feature for Node2 Database Engine and configure the SQL Engine services to run with Domain Users.
+##  Task 3: Enable the Always On feature for Node2 Database Engine and configure the SQL Engine services to run with Domain Users.

-Repeat the all the steps from Task 2 to enable the **Always On feature for Node2**.
+Repeat all the steps from Task 2 to enable the **Always On feature for Node2**.

 ##  Task 4: Grant permissions to Virtual Computer Object

-1. Ensure that you are logged in as a user that has permissions to create computer objects in the domain.
+1. Ensure that you are logged in as a user that has permission to create computer objects in the domain.

-2. From the task bar click search button and search for run, once the run command opens type **dsa.msc** to open the Active Directory users and computer.
+2. From the taskbar click the search button and search for the run, once the run command opens type **dsa.msc** to open the Active Directory users and computer.

   ![](./images/windows-dsa.png " ")